 9. Lower Cancer Risk

-Excess body fat, especially visceral fat, puts you at risk for developing cancer later in life.
-Visceral fat is fat around vital organs like the stomach, intestines, liver, and could even extend to the arteries.
+Excess body fat, especially visceral fat, puts you at risk of developing cancer later in life.
+Visceral fat is fat around vital organs like the stomach, intestines, and liver, and could even extend to the arteries.

 Since muscle burns fat, visceral fat can be lost with lifting weights, therefore, possibly reducing your risk of developing certain types of cancers.

 10. Improves Flexibility

 Why is it important to be flexible?
 Being flexible allows you to accomplish more without injuring yourself and can actually improve your strength.